15 Bad Habits You Picked Up During COVID — And How to Break Them

 4. Scrolling Your Socials First Thing in the Morning

-So when your alarm goes off in the morning, you might instinctively start scrolling through social media to see some familiar faces.
+When your alarm goes off in the morning, you might instinctively start scrolling through social media.

 But social media consumption — and all the clickbait stories, beauty-filter selfies, and political arguments that come along with it — has been linked to anxiety symptoms.

-So you may want to rethink your morning routine in 2021.
+So you may want to rethink your morning routine now.

 “Our morning routine sets the tone for our whole day,” says Rebecca Cowan, Ph.D., LPC, NCC, Owner, Anchor Counseling & Wellness, LLC in Virginia Beach.